Unity, Morality, and the Limits of Knowing

 Whether expressed through physics, poetry, religion, or philosophy, one truth endures: love is not limited by time.
 Our son’s kindness, laughter, and devotion are not lost.
 His presence—and the memories of all our loved ones—live within us, resonating across both the quantum realm of physical reality and the Eternal Spirit within the Reality of One.

-Thank you again for your beautifully expressed tribute.
-Your words echo the depth of our shared grief and enduring love, reminding us of “the eternal connection” that binds us all.
-We draw strength from our memories, from one another, and from the many ways our son—your beloved husband, devoted father, cherished family member, loyal friend, and valued presence—lives on: within time, beyond form, and always in spirit, as do the loved ones of all of us…”
+In conclusion, reading the eulogy of my daughter-in-law echoed the depth of our shared grief and enduring love, reminding us of the “eternal connection” that binds us all.
+We draw strength from our memories, from one another, and from the many ways our son—beloved husband, devoted father, cherished family member, loyal friend, and valued presence—lives on: within time, beyond form, and always in spirit, as do the loved ones and all those with whom we formed meaningful connections in our lived experience.

 The Omnipresence of Movement in the Physical and Cosmic Realms: The Universal Principle Shaping Life, Nature, and Existence